learnergeek/TechnicalCollaboration/JSTopics.md

-1.What are promises and how we can create promises in Jquery?
+What are promises and how we can create promises in Jquery?
 ---------------------------------------------------------------
 Ref Link:
 http://blog.mediumequalsmessage.com/promise-deferred-objects-in-javascript-pt1-theory-and-semantics